grafana/grafana/docs/sources/enterprise/query-caching.md

 > **Note:** Storing cached queries in-memory can increase Grafana's memory footprint.
 In production environments, a Redis or Memcached backend is highly recommended.

-When a panel queries a cached data source, the time until this query fetches fresh data is determined by the panel's **interval.**
+When a panel queries a cached data source, the time until this query fetches fresh data is determined by the panel's **interval.** This means that wider panels and dashboards with shorter time ranges fetch new data more frequently than narrower panels and dashboards with longer time ranges.

 Interval is visible in a panel's [query options]({{< relref "../panels/queries.md#query-options" >}}).
 It is calculated like this: `(max data points) / time range`.
 Max data points are calculated based on the width of the panel.
 For example, a full-width panel on a dashboard with a time range of `last 7 days` will retrieve fresh data every 10 minutes.
 In this example, cached data for this panel will be served for up to 10 minutes before Grafana queries the data source again and returns new data.